lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 # Session 5 In-Session Exercise
 ### Let's get started:

-**1. In session 3, we used our team data UI and clicked "Get Team Data Table for Sim UI" to produce our team data for simulation.**
+**1. In session 3, we used the data UI and clicked "Get Team Data Table for Sim UI" to produce our team data for simulation.**

-**2. Now go back to mtl.how/data in an Internet Explorer window to check the name of our team data file.
+**2. Now, let's go back to mtl.how/data in an Internet Explorer window and navigate to our eam_data_sim_ui folder.
+Copy (Ctrl+C) the name of our team data for sim UI file.
+We will use this to upload that file to the Sim UI.

-**3. The team data file for simulation is in our team folder, in the team_data_sim_ui folder.**
-a) We want to locate that file now because the first thing we will do when we open the SIM UI is to load that data file we created.

 ## Log in to the sim UI in Chrome
 **4. Log in to the sim UI.**